 8. Consider composting

 If you can’t store or reuse your leftovers, you should ideally compost them.
 Composting turns food waste into nutrient-rich fertiliser for your garden.
 According to Recycle Now, composting at home for one year can save global warming gases equivalent to all the CO2 your kettle produces annually!
-If your council doesn’t collect food waste, Recycle Now has extensive information on how to compost at home.
+If your council doesn’t collect food waste, Happy DIY Home provides easy tips for how to compost at home.